Upper Generalization Bounds for Neural Oscillators: Neural Oscillator

 Two theoretical approximation bounds of the neural oscillator in Eq.~\eqref{eq:2.1}, corresponding respectively to the approximation of causal and uniformly continuous operators and that of uniformly asymptotically incrementally stable second-order dynamical systems, have been established in \citet{huang2025upper}.
-These two approximation bounds, together with some necessary assumptions and the definition of uniformly asymptotically incrementally stable systems, are summarized below.
+These two approximation bounds, together with { their necessary assumptions} and the definition of uniformly asymptotically incrementally stable systems, are summarized below. { The detailed relationships between each assumption and the two approximation error bounds are provided in \citet{huang2025upper}.
+The reader is referred to that work for the complete proofs and intermediate results.}

 {\bf Assumption 1:} $C_0([0,T];{\mathbb{R}}^p)$ with $T \geq 1$ is a Banach space equipped with the $L^\infty$-norm.
 Its metric is defined as ${\lVert{\mathbf{u}_1(t)-\mathbf{u}_2(t)}\rVert}_{L^{\infty}}$ for $\mathbf{u}_1(t)$ and $\mathbf{u}_2(t)$ $\in$ $C_0([0,T];\mathbb{R}^p)$.